usingnamespace/pyramid_authsanity/docs/narr/policy.rst

 =========================

-This authentication policy has two moving pieces, they work together to provide an easy to use authenitcation policy that provides more security by allowing the server to terminate an active authentication session.
+This authentication policy has two moving pieces, they work together to provide an easy to use authentication policy that provides more security by allowing the server to terminate an active authentication session.

 Source Service